-Maddy Anholt is an actress, comedian and writer.
-She trained at ALRA and has been working professionally for ten years.
-As a performer Maddy has appeared in Jerk, BBC Three, The Emily Atack Show, ITV, for Sport Relief 2020 and has written and performed four sell-out one-woman shows at the Gilded Balloon, Edinburgh Festival Fringe and at the Soho Theatre.
+Maddy Anholt was an actress, comedian and writer.
+She trained at ALRA and as a performer, she appeared in Jerk, BBC Three, The Emily Atack Show, ITV, for Sport Relief 2020.
+She wrote and performed four sell-out one-woman shows at the Gilded Balloon, Edinburgh Festival Fringe and at the Soho Theatre.
 Her show, Herselves was nominated 'Best New Show' at the Leicester Comedy Festival, 2017.
 She performed it at Underbelly, Edinburgh where she was shortlisted for The Voice's 'Pick of the Fringe'.

-As a writer she wrote and performed in the BBC Radio 4 comedy, No Smoke with Hardeep Singh Kohli and she writes for Sketchtopia, BBC Radio 4.
-She has also written for Warner Bros, ITV, BBC Three, The Metro, The Guardian, and more.
+As a writer she wrote and performed in the BBC Radio 4 comedy, No Smoke with Hardeep Singh Kohli and wrote for Sketchtopia, BBC Radio 4.
+She also wrote for Warner Bros, ITV, BBC Three, Metro, the Guardian, and more.

-Maddy has amassed over 7 million views online for her sketches, she guests on ITV's This Morning and BBC Radio 2 and is a regular on TalkRADIO.
+Maddy amassed over 7 million views online for her sketches, and was a regular guest on ITV's This Morning, BBC Radio 2 and TalkRADIO.

-Annalisa has been a Guardian columnist for the last 15 years and their Agony Aunt for the past 10.
-She is also a feature writer for Guardian as well as the Chocolate correspondent for the Observer.
+Annalisa has been a Guardian columnist for the last 20 years and their Agony Aunt for the past 15.
+She is also a feature writer for the Guardian as well as the Chocolate correspondent for the Observer.

 She was previously fashion editor of the Independent on Sunday, their Dear Annie columnist as well as Contributing editor and also the fishing correspondent of the Independent.